facebookarchive/AsyncDisplayKit/_docs/resources.md

 ###Examples
 Browse through our many <a href="https://github.com/facebook/AsyncDisplayKit/tree/master/examples">example projects</a>.

 If you are new to AsyncDisplayKit, we recommend that you start with the <a href="https://github.com/facebook/AsyncDisplayKit/tree/master/examples/ASDKgram">ASDKgram</a> example app.
-This social app example directly compares a photo feed implemented with UIKit to an identical feed implmented with AsyncDisplayKit.
+This social app example directly compares a photo feed implemented with UIKit to an identical feed implemented with AsyncDisplayKit.
 The app features an infinitely scrolling home feed that demonstrates ASDK's smoother scrolling performance.
 It also has a significantly sized code base to demonstrate how much less code it takes to design apps using AsyncDisplayKit.

 ###Videos
 <ul>